Daniel-Mietchen/2016-aesir/primary.rst

 There are two problems we are interested in solving.

 First, large portions of the biomedical scholarly literature are completely inaccessible to automated, large scale analysis.
-Large portions of the biomedical literature may have been annotated, either by humans or automated algorithms, but these annotations are not easily shared, nor are they available for global analysis.
+Moreover, large portions of the biomedical literature may have been annotated, either by humans or automated algorithms, but these annotations are not easily shared, nor are they available for global analysis.
 Rather, each is locked in an individual silo.

 Second, the hypothes.is annotation system currently relies on manual annotation.